 Whether you’re looking for a single night’s accommodation or a longer holiday stay, Ushaw offers a unique experience for all.
 Situated in historic buildings dating back 250 years, Ushaw's rooms are simple, comfortable and quiet - perfect for relaxation or work

-A wedding reception venue, conference and events centre, as well as a museum and art gallery, centred on preserving the heritage of the beautiful Grade I and II listed site.
+A conference and events centre, as well as a museum and art gallery, centred on preserving the heritage of the beautiful Grade I and II listed site.

 Our newly refurbished rooms come in single, twin, or triple rooms – all with single beds only.
 All of our rooms are en-suite with showers (some with wheelchair accessible showers) and with access to a resident’s kitchen on both of our wings There is lift access to all rooms, though some of our rooms are further from the entrance than others, and guests should specify at the time of booking if they require a closer room.

 All bathrooms have clean towels and complimentary shampoo and shower gel.

 All rooms include tea and coffee making facilities.

 |Single En-suite||£52.50 per room (breakfast included)|